Here.fm raises $2.9 million to reimagine video chat – TechCrunch

 Here is all about giving people the chance to create personal, shareable and flexible video chat rooms.
 Boyes and Harris, like the rest of us, moved to Zoom to collaborate when the pandemic hit and felt that there were several shortcomings.

-Harris explained that it felt very impersonal and formal to switch into presentation mode with his cofounder and buddy, and that notes and other content in those meetings disappeared when the meeting ended, “like a wormhole.”
+Harris explained that it felt very impersonal and formal to switch into presentation mode with his co-founder and buddy, and that notes and other content in those meetings disappeared when the meeting ended, “like a wormhole.”

 They set out to add more layers to virtual communication.

 “There are four main components to communication,” said Harris.
-“What you’re saying, where you are, what you’re doing, and how you move.
+“What you’re saying, where you are, what you’re doing and how you move.
 Everything we use today almost exclusively focuses on what you say, and very little on what you do.
 Zoom is a phone call with pictures.”

 Here, in contrast, is a fully customizable room with video chat built on top of it, giving users the ability to decorate their room with virtual items, gifs, backgrounds, notes, pictures, etc. And, of course, these users can also customize their own video chat window and those of others, arranging them in the room in the size and shape that they prefer.